 Visitors can take guided tours of the castle, which explore the various rooms and provide insight into the history and architecture of the castle.
-The castle is also surrounded by beautiful gardens and overlooks a stunning valley and lake, offering breath-taking views of the surrounding landscape, including the nearby Neuschwanstein Castle and the beautiful Alpine scenery.
+The castle also offers stunning views of the surrounding landscape, including the nearby Neuschwanstein Castle and the beautiful Alpine scenery.

 This website uses affiliate links which may earn a commission at no additional cost to you!

 Visiting Hohenschwangau Castle

 Winter opening time: October 16th 2022 to March 31st 2023

 Guided tours: daily from 10.00 a.m. to 4.00 p.m.